 The current available evidence for impacts of trawling on subtidal sediment focuses on subtidal sand, with very few studies considering the effect on subtidal coarse sediments.
 Additionally, much of the literature has focussed on scallop dredging and beam trawling rather than otter trawling.
-The dominant sediment feature at the site is subtidal coarse sediment, which makes up 42% of the mapped habitats, with only 7% being made up of subtidal sand, located in the north-western corner of the site, and in localised inshore areas (Green et al, 2016).
 Therefore, the conclusions have been drawn using the best available evidence.